ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 1. **Optional.** Validate that the [recommended IAM permissions](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-iam-permissions) are assigned to corresponding integrations.
 1. **Optional.** [Install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-getting-started).
 1. **Optional.** Create an [{{site.data.keyword.cos_full_notm}} instance and bucket](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-cos-config).
 [Learn more.](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage)

+If you want to automatically set up the DevSecOps infrastructure for your toolchains by using an [{{site.data.keyword.bplong}} workspace](/docs/schematics?topic=schematics-about-schematics) and a Terraform-based quick start template, skip the previous steps and go to [Set up your DevSecOps infrastructure and CI toolchain for deploying a secure app](/docs/apps?topic=apps-tutorial-apps-devsecops).
+After the prerequisites and CI toolchain are successfully configured, proceed to the [Continuous Delivery (CD) toolchain introduction](#devsecops-cd-toolchain-intro).
+{: tip}

 ## Continuous Integration (CI) toolchain introduction
 {: #devsecops-ci-toolchain-intro}